Raze404/Video-player/README.md

+#Video Player#

-is a simple desktop video player built with Python, PyQt5, and VLC.
+This is a simple desktop video player built with Python, PyQt5, and VLC.
 It allows you to open a folder and play videos from that folder and all subfolders using a clean dark interface.

 The app remembers playback progress, volume, speed, and other settings automatically.